confluentinc/ksql/docs-md/tutorials/basics-docker.md

   an alias for the table's primary key, `ROWKEY`, in the CREATE TABLE statement.
   `userId` and `ROWKEY` can be used interchangeably as the join criteria for the table.
 However, the data in `userid` on the stream side does not match the stream's key.
-Hence, ksqlDB will first internally repartition the stream by the `userId` column.
+Hence, ksqlDB internally repartitions the stream by the `userId` column.

 ### 2. Create a persistent query